-If COC terminates the HAP contract, COC must give the owner and the family written notice.
+If the PHA terminates the HAP contract, the PHA must give the owner and the family written notice.
 The notice must specify the reasons for the termination and the effective date of the termination.
 Once a HAP contract is terminated, no further HAP payments may be made under that contract [HCV Guidebook pg.15-4].